James Ferraro

-James Ferraro (born November 6, 1986) is an American experimental musician, producer, composer and contemporary artist.
+James Ferraro (born November 7, 1986) is an American experimental musician, producer, composer, and contemporary artist.
 He has been credited as a pioneer of the 21st century genres hypnagogic pop and vaporwave, with his work exploring themes related to hyperreality and consumer culture.
-His music has drawn on diverse styles such as 1980s electronic music, easy listening, drone, lo-fi, sound collage, and R&B.
+His music has drawn on diverse styles such as 1980s electronic music, new age, drone, lo-fi, sound collage, and R&B.

-Ferraro began his career in the early 2000s as a member of the Californian noise duo The Skaters, after which he began recording solo work under his name and a wide variety of aliases.
-He released projects on labels such as Hippos in Tanks and New Age Tapes.
+Ferraro began his career in the early 2000s as a member of the Californian noise duo the Skaters, after which he began recording solo work under his name and a wide variety of aliases.
+He released music on labels such as Hippos in Tanks and New Age Tapes.
 Ferraro received wider recognition when his polarizing 2011 album Far Side Virtual was chosen as Album of the Year by The Wire.
+He has since pivoted to releasing projects independently.

 Biography

-Early life and The Skaters
+Early life and the Skaters

-Ferraro was born in Rochester, New York to Italian and African-American parents.
-He came from a musical background; his father was a musician, DJ, and record enthusiast while his mother was a singer.
+Ferraro was born in Rochester, New York, to Italian and African-American parents.
+He came from a musical background; his father was a musician, DJ, and record enthusiast, while his mother was a singer.
 He began making instrumentals in high school with the program MTV Music Generator (1999).
 When Ferraro was 18, he moved from New York to San Diego, California, where he met Spencer Clark.
 He explained that "we had this conversation and it ended with us collaborating on visual art and paintings and stuff together."

-When Ferraro was 20, he formed a drone noise music project with Clark called The Skaters and the two recorded music for a year under the moniker.
+When Ferraro was 20, he formed a drone noise music project with Clark called the Skaters.
 After a year of recording, they began touring around the country and issued releases from that year of recording.
 Physicalities Of The Sensibilities Of Ingrediential Stairways (2008), issued on Eclipse Records, was the last record released by the Skaters.

 Solo career

-Ferraro started the label New Age Tapes to release his own solo work; his early solo material was often released under myriad pseudonyms such as Lamborghini Crystal and Teotihuacan, and was often distributed as limited cassette or CD-Rs, although some LPs, such as Clear (2008) and Last American Hero (2008) on labels such as Holy Mountain Records and Olde English Spelling Bee.
-According to AllMusic's Paul Simpson, these early recordings "explored everything from gamelan to drone to lo-fi Casio pop," and were associated with the 2000s "hypnagogic pop" trend by the media.
+Ferraro started the label New Age Tapes to release his own solo work; his early solo material was often released under myriad pseudonyms such as Lamborghini Crystal and Teotihuacan and was often distributed as limited cassettes or CD-Rs, although some LPs, such as Clear (2008) and Last American Hero (2008), were released through labels such as Holy Mountain Records and Olde English Spelling Bee.
+According to AllMusic's Paul Simpson, these early recordings "explored everything from gamelan to drone to lo-fi Casio pop" and were associated with the 2000s "hypnagogic pop" trend by the media.
 Around 2010, Ferraro's music developed an eccentric pop style on releases such as the high-school themed Night Dolls with Hairspray (2010).
 He also collaborated on the 2011 RVNG ambient album collaboration FRKWYS 7 with Daniel Lopatin, David Borden, Laurel Halo, and Sam Godin.